Free Curves on Varieties: Definition of curve connectedness: Free morphisms

-\rem{ We should remark at this point that there do not exist complete intersection curves which are free on a general smooth hypersurface.
+\rem{ We should remark at this point that there do not exist complete intersection curves of large enough degree which are free on a general smooth hypersurface.
 For example, let $X$ be a degree $d$ smooth hypersurface in $\bP^n$.
 Assume $d\leq n$ since otherwise $X$ will be of general type or Calabi-Yau and will not have any free curves.
 Let $Y_i$ be $n-2$ suitably general hypersurfaces in $\bP^n$ all of degree $e$ and let $C = X \cap_{i=1}^{n-2} Y_i$ be the resulting curve.
-The degree of $C$ is $de^{n-2}$ and we have a short exact sequence \eqn{ 0\to \sT_C\to \sT_X|_C\to \sN_{C/X} \to 0 } where the normal bundle is \eqn{ \sN_{C/X}=\oplus_{i=1}^{n-2} \sO_{\bP^n}(Y_i)|_C = \oplus_{i=1}^{n-2} \sO_{\bP^n}(e)|_C. } By adjunction, since $C$ is a complete intersection curve, we compute \eqn{ \deg \sT_C = -\deg \omega_C = -d(-n-1+d+\sum_{i=1}^{n-2} e). } Even setting $e=1$ to make $\deg \sT_C$ as large as possible, and taking into account that $\deg \sN_{C/X} = e(n-2)$, we see that $\deg \sT_X|_C = \deg \sT_C + \deg \sN_{C/X}$ is not going to be positive for non-trivial values of $d$ and $n$.
-Positivity of the degree of $\sT_X|_C$ would be necessary for any ampleness conditions. }
+The degree of $C$ is $de^{n-2}$ and the normal bundle is \eqn{ \sN_{C/X}=\oplus_{i=1}^{n-2} \sO_{\bP^n}(Y_i)|_C = \oplus_{i=1}^{n-2} \sO_{\bP^n}(e)|_C. } By adjunction, we compute \eqn{ \deg \sT_C = -\deg \omega_C = -d(-n-1+d+\sum_{i=1}^{n-2} e). } Even setting $e=1$ to make $\deg \sT_C$ as large as possible, and taking into account that $\deg \sN_{C/X} = e(n-2)$, we see that $\deg \sT_X|_C = \deg \sT_C + \deg \sN_{C/X}$ is not going to be positive for large values of $d$ and $n$.
+Positivity of the degree of $\sT_X|_C$ would be necessary for any ampleness conditions.
+See \cite{gounelas} for a discussion on separable rational connectedness of Fano complete intersections. }

-The following result gives that a general deformation of a free curve is an embedding.
-We will often use this implicitly throughout the remainder of this section.